 The petition should be presented in writing and address two major points: 1) any extenuating circumstances that contributed to the poor performance should be identified; and 2) steps that the student plans to take to address these circumstances or improve their performance should be outlined.

-Within five business days (suggested timeline) of receiving the petition for reconsideration, the social work program chair will call the program’s Appeals Committee to order.
+Within five business days (suggested timeline) of receiving the petition for reconsideration, the Department of Social Work chair will call the program’s Appeals Committee to order.
 The Appeals Committee will consist of one Group I non-social work faculty member of the Department of Social and Public Health, one social work faculty member from a regional campus (different from the student’s campus), and one social work faculty member from the student’s own campus who was not involved in the previous deliberations.
-The chair of this committee will be assigned by the social work program chair.
+The chair of this committee will be assigned by the Department of Social Work chair.

-Convening an Appeals Hearing:
+CONVENING AN APPEALS HEARING

 Within five days (suggested timeline) after the Appeals Committee has been established, the committee chair will set a date for a hearing.